 Louise qualified as a Nurse in 2000 from the University of Sheffield and joined School Lane in October 2015.
 She is the Sister/Nurse team lead at School Lane Surgery and main role is Minor Illnesses following completion of the Minor Illness Diploma.
 Other lead roles include Sexual Health.
-She is currently undertaking the Independant and Supplementary Nurse Prescribing.
+She has just completed a prescriber course to enable her to be an Independent and Supplementary Nurse Prescriber.

-She also specialises in Travel Health and Child Immunisations which she thoroughly enjoys.
+She is also lead nurse and specialises in Travel Health and Immunisations which she thoroughly enjoys.

 |Nurse Alice Walton (f)|